-If you have a query about any of the programme information provided, whether here or on the website, registered students should use the ask a question tab in the Student Portal.
+For queries about any of the programme information provided, whether here or on the website, registered students should use the Ask a question tab in the Student Portal.
 Otherwise, the Contact Us link at the bottom of each webpage should be used.